nf-core/eager/docs/usage.md

 The name of the chromosome X in your bam. `'X'` for hs37d5, `'chrX'` for HG19.
 Defaults to `'X'`.

+## Metagenomic Screening

+An increasingly common line of analysis in high-throughput aDNA analysis today is simultaenously screening off target reads of the host for endogenous microbial signals - particularly of pathogens.
+Metagenomic screening is currently offered via MALT with aDNA specific verification via MaltExtract.

+Please note the following:

+- MALT database construction functionality is _not_ included within the pipeline - this should be done independently, **prior** the EAGER run.
+  - To use `malt-build` from the same version as `malt-run`, load either the docker, singularity or conda environment.
+- MALT can often require very large computing resources depending on your database - please check the `malt` section of the `base.config` and adjust accordingly

+### -`-run_metagenomic_screening`

+Turn on the metagenomic screening module.

+### `--metagenomic_tool`

+Specify which taxonomic classifier to use.
+The only option avaliable is currently 'malt'

+### `--database`

+Specify the path to the _directory_ containing your taxonomic classifer's database.

+### `--percent_identity`

+Specify the minimum percent identity (or similarity) a squence must have to the reference for it to be retained.
+Default is 85

+### `--malt_mode`

+Use this to run the program in 'BlastN', 'BlastP', 'BlastX' modes to align DNA and DNA, protein and protein, or DNA reads against protein references respectively. respectively.
+Ensure your database matches the mode.
+Check the [MALT manual](http://ab.inf.uni-tuebingen.de/data/software/malt/download/manual.pdf) for more details.
+Default: 'BlastN'

+### `--malt_alignment_mode`

+Specify what alignment algorithm to use.
+Options are 'Local' or 'SemiGlobal'.
+Local is a BLAST like alignment, but is much slower.
+Semi-global alignment aligns reads end-to-end.
+Default: 'SemiGlobal'

+### `--malt_top_percent`

+Specify the top percent value of the LCA algorthim.
+From the [MALT manual](http://ab.inf.uni-tuebingen.de/data/software/malt/download/manual.pdf): "For each read, only those matches are used for taxonomic placement whose bit disjointScore is within 10% of the best disjointScore for that read.".
+Default: 1.

+### `--malt_min_support_percent`

+Specify the minimum number of reads (as a percentage of all assigned reads) a given taxon is required to have to be retained as a positive 'hit' in the RMA6 file.
+Default 0.01.

+### `--malt_max_queries`

+Specify the maximum number of alignments a read can have.
+All further alignments are discarded.
+Default: 100

+### `--malt_memory_mode`

+How to load the database into memory.
+Options are 'load', 'page' or 'map'. 'load' directly loads the entire database into memory prior seed look up, this is slow but compatible with all servers/file systems. 'page' and 'map' perform a sort of 'chunked' database loading, allow seed look up prior entire database loading.
+Note that Page and Map modes do not work properly not with many remote filesystems such as GPFS.
+Default is 'load'.

 ## Automatic Resubmission

 By default, if a pipeline step fails, EAGER2 will resubmit the job with twice the amount of CPU and memory.
 This will occur two times before failing.